Strategic Management Team

 Dougal Freeman is a key advisor to GAIN management; providing a financial perspective on strategy, managing GAIN’s resources, and ensuring accuracy and effectiveness when reporting to stakeholders.
 Dougal was born in Zimbabwe and has a background in finance and agriculture.
 He is a Chartered Management Accountant and holds a Master of Science from Reading University in Agricultural Development Economics.
 His experiences have been both diverse and challenging.
 He has worked with smallholder tea growers in Malawi, been country finance manager in Iraq and, before GAIN, was the Director of Finance for the Mines Advisory Group.

-Saul comes to GAIN after three years at the Children’s Investment Fund Foundation, where he oversaw a $200m grant portfolio including all of the organisation’s investments in combating chronic malnutrition and anaemia.
-He has more than 25 years’ experience in international nutrition, having worked in research at IFPRI and as Head of the Public Health Nutrition Unit at the London School of Hygiene & Tropical Medicine, and as a funder at DFID and at the Bill & Melinda Gates Foundation.
-He has more than 80 publications in peer-reviewed journals, including as one of the lead authors of the first (2008) Lancet series on maternal and child nutrition.
+Saul comes to GAIN after three years at the Children’s Investment Fund Foundation (CIFF), where he oversaw a $200m grant portfolio including all of the organisation’s investments in combating chronic malnutrition and anaemia.
+He has more than twenty-five years’ experience in international nutrition, having worked in research at the International Food Policy Research Institute (IFPRI) and as Head of the Public Health Nutrition Unit at the London School of Hygiene & Tropical Medicine (LSHTM), and as a funder at Department for International Development (DFID) and at the Bill & Melinda Gates Foundation (BMGF).
+He has more than eighty publications in peer-reviewed journals, including as one of the lead authors of the first (2008) Lancet series on maternal and child nutrition.
 He has worked intensively with partners to implement vitamin A, and zinc, supplementation programmes in Africa and South Asia; nutrition-sensitive conditional cash transfer schemes and agricultural development projects in Latin America, India, and Africa, and community health worker platforms in Africa and Bangladesh.

 Lynnette M. Neufeld

-Under Lynnette’s leadership, the Monitoring, Learning and Research team works with the programmatic areas within GAIN to develop strategic research and learning agendas and provides the technical support to ensure quality in design, implementation, and timely dissemination of such work.
+Under Lynnette’s leadership, the Knowledge Leadership team works with the programmatic areas within GAIN to develop strategic research and learning agendas and provides the technical support to ensure quality in design, implementation, and timely dissemination of such work.
 The unit also leads on GAINs internal performance measurement.
-Lynnette comes to GAIN with over 25 years of experience in the field of nutrition where she has worked in a variety of technical advisory and academic positions.
+Lynnette comes to GAIN with over twenty-five years of experience in the field of nutrition where she has worked in a variety of technical advisory and academic positions.
 Lynnette continues to be highly active in the global nutrition community as chair of the Micronutrient Forum Steering Committee, a Board member of the American Society of Nutrition, among many other global activities.

 Our Senior Management Forum is made up of our executive management team and our country directors.